 30. This area of law requires considerable patience and understanding with claimants who have suffered very real trauma and need time to be able to trust the person that they meet who will be doing everything they can to help them.

-31. At this law firm we have three specialists in this area of law:
+31. At this law firm we have two specialists in this area of law: